ahany/behavioral-cloning/README.md

 ```sh
 python drive.py model.h5
 ```
-The script will connect to the simulator and provide it with steering angles.
+The script will connect to the simulator and start providing it with the steering angles from the CNN.

 ## Implementation details